 Now a prominent attorney-activist in the ranks of the American Left, Cole has litigated many cases during his legal career.
 Among these were Supreme Court cases like Texas v.
 Johnson (1989) and United States v.
 Eichman (1990), both of which extended First Amendment protection to flag-burning; National Endowment for the Arts v.
 Finley (1998), which challenged content-based restrictions on funding for the National Endowment for the Arts; and Holder v.
 Humanitarian Law Project (2010), which challenged the constitutionality of the statute prohibiting “material support” to terrorist groups.

 Cole has taught constitutional law, national security, and criminal justice at the Georgetown University Law Center for many years.
-One of his more notable classes has been “National Security and Civil Liberties,” which was instituted post-9/11 and, according to the course description, aims to “address the tension between liberty and security in times of crisis.”
-Specifically, the course is intended to “shed light” on what it calls “the current crisis,” a reference to America's war on terror.
+One of his more notable classes was “National Security and Civil Liberties,” which was instituted post-9/11 and, according to the course description, aimed to “address the tension between liberty and security in times of crisis.”
+Specifically, the course was intended to “shed light” on what it called “the current crisis,” a reference to America’s war on terror.
 It is in this context that the course proposes to address such issues as “the respective roles of Congress, the President, and the courts in times of emergency”; “the targeting of foreign nationals”; and “preventive detention, surveillance standards, enemy combatants, military tribunals, the role of international tribunals, and regulation of speech and association.”